 Shanghai Tower

 Shanghai Tower is a giant high-rise landmark skyscraper in Shanghai, China.
 Its design is much higher than that of the nearby Shanghai World Financial Center (SWFC).
 It was officially completed in 2016, and became the highest buildings in China and the second tallest building in the world.
-Since then, with Jinmao Tower and SWFC, Shanghai Tower is regarded as a symbolic skycraper of Shanghai Pudong new area.
+Since then, with Jinmao Tower and SWFC, Shanghai Tower is regarded as a symbolic skycraper of the Shanghai skyline in Pudong new area.

 As a comprehensive super high-rise building, it is mainly for office, and other business forms including exhibition, hotel, sightseeing and entertainment, commerce, etc. On April 27th, 2016, Shanghai Tower was opened for public operation for the first time.
 The “top of Shanghai” is a functional experience area, with city display and viewing observatory, entertainment, VIP small bar, catering, sightseeing and other functions.